Azure/vm-scale-sets/preview/encryption/readme.md

 ## Caveats
 - No Linux OS disk encryption in the current preview.
-- VMSS VM reimage and upgrade operations not supported in current preview.
-Do not use in production environments where you might need to upgrade your OS image in an encrypted scale set.
+- VMSS VM reimage and image upgrade operations not supported in current preview.
+Do not use in production environments where you might need to upgrade or change your OS image in an encrypted scale set.
 - VMSS encryption is supported only for scale sets created with __managed disks__, and not supported for native (or unmanaged) disk scale sets.

 ## Opt-in to ADE-VMSS preview: